nmeri17/suphle-docs/src/docs/v1/container/index.md

 We use `BaseInterfaceLoader::bindArguments()` to obscure away instantiation details from an interface's consumer -- which they shouldn't be bound to.
 Any arguments required by the given constructor are described here.
 They are analogous to providing the [arguments context](#All-method-arguments-context), but specifically for the entry class.

+In the example above, the parameter name is used because the concrete's constructor defines a primitive argument.
+Classes declaring reference types in their constructors are encouraged to inject arguments using the type name as this makes the loader more resilient to a renaming refactor.

 ### Binding regular interfaces